-David A. Tauster is an associate in Nixon Peabody’s Labor & Employment practice group, representing clients in employment litigation and other aspects of labor and employment law.
+David A. Tauster is a member of Nixon Peabody’s Labor & Employment practice group, representing clients in employment litigation and other aspects of labor and employment law.

 My practice focuses on three main areas.